ayushmimani/NetflixGPT-React/README.md

 - for build react project run => npm run build
 - for deploy on firebase run => firebase deploy url => https://netflixgpt-react-c886d.web.app/

+- In login logic is written to to sign up and sign in when user user signup then updateprofile is invoked it is part of firebase api to add display name and photourl

+- And in body component any thing happen like signin and signout then user data is destructured into uid,email,displayname,photourl and put into store of redux user